 Mr. Bush’s public flirtation with a White House bid, however, has interrupted Mr. Christie’s carefully honed plan to rebuild the faith of donors shaken by a series of high-profile controversies and resignations within his administration.

-I love the choice of language.
-The Cult always describes Republicans as if they are a Bond villain.
-I’m surprised he is not described as being in a secret lair.
-Then you have their bizarre obsession with traffic, which no one outside of the Cult thinks is important.
+The language used there is interesting The Left always describes Republicans as if they are a Bond villain.
+They all but described him as being in a secret lair.
+In reality, the typical Republican is a house trained toady.
+Then you have their bizarre obsession with traffic, which no one outside of the Left thinks is important.
 The NYTimes has spent more time on a traffic jam than Obama’s abuse of the IRS or Obama’s decision to let Americans die in a terror attack.
 That’s the nature of cults.

-I’m skeptical about Cankles winning on the Democrat side.
-She angered the hard core fanatics back in the 1990′s and never went through the proper self-criticism sessions as part of their rehabilitation ritual.
+Clinton will be the nominee, but no one will be thrilled.
+She angered the hard core fanatics back in the 1990’s and never went through the proper self-criticism sessions as part of their rehabilitation ritual.
 It’s what gave Obama the opening.
 The Democrats have nominated some hilarious losers, but a maladroit clodhopper like Obama normally would have been just a sideshow.
 Hatred of Hillary gave Obama a stage.
-Things have not changed much and I can see a similar dynamic unfolding with Fake Indian.
+It is hard to see the Left warming to crooked Hillary.

 That said, the GOP is a party without a purpose.
-The old Reagan coalition is in tatters.
 The institutions that are supposed to provide the ideas for the party are husks of their former selves.
 They have not produced a single new policy in decades.
 Instead it is a broken record of tax schemes and bellicose pronouncements about the fringes of the empire.
 The only reason they remain in business is the Democrats look like the day room at the local asylum.
+Buch versus Clinton would show both sides are worthless.